Lithographically Directed Assembly of One-Dimensional DNA Nanostructures via Bivalent Binding Interactions

 In order to exploit the outstanding physical properties of one-dimensional (1D) nanostructures such as carbon nanotubes and semiconducting nanowires and nanorods in future technological applications, it will be necessary to organize them on surfaces with precise control over both position and orientation.
 Here, we use a 1D rigid DNA motif as a model for studying directed assembly at the molecular scale to lithographically patterned nanodot anchors. by matching the inter-nanodot spacing to the length of the DNA nanostructure, we are able to achieve nearly 100% placement yield. by varying the length of single-stranded DNA linkers bound covalently to the nanodots, we are able to study the binding selectivity as a function of the strength of the binding interactions.
 We analyze the binding in terms of a thermodynamic model which provides insight into the bivalent nature of the binding, a scheme that has general applicability for the controlled assembly of a broad range of functional nanostructures.

-R. Wang et al., "Lithographically Directed Assembly of One-dimensional DNA Nanostructures via Bivalent Binding Interactions," Nano Research, vol. 6, no. 6, pp. 409-417, Tsinghua University Press, Jan 2013.
+R. Wang et al., "Lithographically Directed Assembly of One-Dimensional DNA Nanostructures via Bivalent Binding Interactions," Nano Research, vol. 6, no. 6, pp. 409-417, Tsinghua University Press, Jun 2013.

 International Standard Serial Number (ISSN)